-Numerous autoimmune conditions have been associated with ASD, including autoimmune thyroiditis, rheumatoid arthritis (RA), ulcerative colitis, celiac disease, and type 1 diabetes[160] (Table 2).
+Numerous autoimmune conditions have been associated with ASD, including autoimmune thyroiditis, rheumatoid arthritis, ulcerative colitis, celiac disease, and type 1 diabetes[160] (Table 2).
 The potential use of MSC therapy has been investigated in many of these conditions.
-Preclinical experiments and clinical trials have demonstrated the safety and efficacy of MSC therapy in RA animal models and patients[161].
-In addition, MSC therapy has been reported to increase Treg cells, restore Th1/Th2 balance in blood and induce apoptosis of infiltrated leukocytes in pancreatic islet cells in mice with type 1 diabetes[162].
+Preclinical experiments and clinical trials have demonstrated the safety and efficacy of MSC therapy in rheumatoid arthritis animal models and patients[161].
+In addition, MSC therapy has been reported to increase regulatory T cells, restore Th1/Th2 balance in blood and induce apoptosis of infiltrated leukocytes in pancreatic islet cells in mice with type 1 diabetes[162].
 However, in order to translate this finding from bench to bedside, further in-depth mechanistic studies of the therapeutic effects of MSCs on type 1 diabetes are warranted.
 Recent pre-clinical research has shown the restorative effect of MSCs in mice with autoimmune thyroiditis through the MAPK signaling pathway[163].
-Furthermore, graft-versus-host-disease (GVHD) and multiple sclerosis (MS) have been targeted for MSCs treatment in both animal experiments and clinical trials[164-167] (Table 2).
-However, the use of MSCs in the treatment of GVHD has failed to give consistent results in animal experiments[167].
+Furthermore, graft-versus-host-disease and multiple sclerosis have been targeted for MSC treatment in both animal experiments and clinical trials[164-167] (Table 2).
+However, the use of MSCs in the treatment of graft-versus-host-disease has failed to give consistent results in animal experiments[167].

 Pre-clinical and clinical evidence for MSC therapy in ASD